uhl-CtrlWorks/uhl-CtrlWorks/README.md

 ---

 ## 📂 Featured Projects
-- 🔧 [CV](https://github.com/uhl-CtrlWorks/CV): My Personal CV in German and English with a free to use Word Template
+- 🔧 [CV](https://github.com/uhl-CtrlWorks/CV): A compact and short version of my Personal CV in German and English with a free to use Word Template

 ---